nielsdelestinne/crypto-view/README.md

 - Uses an external API for live data on the cryptocurrencies
 - Uses a local product feed for product information

+## Live version

+A live version can be seen on `https://nielsdelestinne.github.io/crypto-view`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.